RyanKadri/rk0.xyz/packages/site/src/lessons/intro-web-programming/lesson6/lab/lab-writeup.md

 A user must supply a strong password to the site.
 It cannot:
 - Have less than 6 characters
-- Have the same character repeated at every single position
+- Be a single character repeated forever (eg "aaaaaaaaa")
 - Include the first or last name
 - Be in a list of most commonly used passwords